-So I decided to ask.
-I went to an academic advisor, told them of my situation, and asked them if I had a chance at graduate school.
-They said no, and suggested that I do another degree from the beginning.
-That was not really the answer I was looking for, but at the same time it was the answer I was expecting.
+I went to an academic advisor, told them of my situation, and asked them what my options were.
+They suggested that I start another degree from the beginning.
+That was not really the answer I was looking for, but at the same time, it was the kind of answer I was expecting.

-I was lost.
-I didn’t know what to do.
-Every career path that I looked at required good grades, from further schooling, to getting a good job.
+I was lost, and did not know what else to do.
+Every career path that I looked at required good grades, whether it be for further schooling, or getting a good job to start a career with.
 Fortunately, there was some hope.

-In my second year of studying astrophysics, I took a scientific computing course.
-I had never learned how to program before in my life.
-I struggled through that course - twice - but I found I really enjoyed programming, a lot.
+In my second year of studying physics, I took a scientific computing course, where I learned how to write code.
+I had never learned how to program before in my life, and struggled through that course.
+However, I found that I really enjoyed programming.

-Around that time, I had also attended a physics career event, where people who had done their degree in physics came to speak about their careers.
-One of the speakers had started a successful healthcare software company, who he is still the CEO for.
-This intrigued me, so after the talk I came up to him and I asked him many questions.
-He ended up giving me his business card, which I kept.
+Around that time, I had also attended a physics career event, where people who had done their bachelor’s degree in physics came to speak about their careers.
+Of the many speakers who had gone on to do graduate school and pursue a career in academia, one of the speakers had started a successful healthcare software company.

-I finally decided to reach out to the CEO that I had met a few years before at the physics career night event, and asked him if we could meet for coffee, and if I could maybe pick his brain, even for 10 minutes, to learn more about how he got into software.
-It costs nothing to ask, after all.
+After failing to find an opportunity to do anything except return to university, I finally decided to reach out to that CEO that I had met a few years before at the physics career event, and ask him if we could meet for coffee.
+I wanted to pick his brain - even for just 10 minutes - to learn more about how he got into software development with just a physics degree.

 Although I was terrified, at the back of my mind, I knew that it cost nothing to ask.
 The worst that could have happened was to hear a “no”, but I had a chance to gain something by asking.
 To my surprise, he not only responded and agreed to meet, but he even said that they had a position open.